badlogic/basis-template/README.md

 Array elements are accessed via `[index]` like in Java.
 To access map entries, you can either call `Map.get()`, or use the short hand notation `map[key]`.

 Both array indices and map keys can be arbitrary expressions.
-Array indices must evaluate to an integer.
+Array indices must evaluate to an `ìnt`.
 Map keys must evalute to the key type of the map.

 ## Access chaining
 Like in Java, you can infinitely nest member, array element and map accesses: